MICA-MNI/ENIGMA/docs/source/pages/hubs_doc/index.rst

         >>> from enigmatoolbox.datasets import load_sc, load_fc

         >>> """
-        >>> 1 - Let's start by loading our example data and z-score data
+        >>> 1 - Let's start by loading our example data
-        >>>     in patients relative to controls
         >>> """
-        >>> # Let's first load our example data.
-Here we need the covariates, cortical thickness, and subcortical volume data
+        >>> # Here we need the covariates, cortical thickness, and subcortical volume data
         >>> cov, metr1_SubVol, metr2_CortThick, _ = load_example_data()

         >>> # After loading our subcortical data, we must re-order them (alphabetically and by hemisphere)
-        >>> # so to match the order from the connectivity matrices and as a pre-requisite for plot_subcortical()
+        >>> # so to match the order from the connectivity matrices
         >>> metr1_SubVol_r = reorder_sctx(metr1_SubVol)

         >>> # We must also remove subcortical values corresponding the ventricles (as we don't have connectivity values for them!)